-They are funded by Creative Scotland, Fife Council and Fife Cultural Trust, and administered by Fife Contemporary and Fife Cultural Trust.
+As before, the scheme is funded by Creative Scotland and Fife Council, and administered by Fife Contemporary and Fife Cultural Trust.

 This year, as well as the application form to complete, applicants are also asked to fill in an Equalities’ Monitoring Form.
 Creative Scotland, as a National Lottery Distributor and an NDPB of the Scottish government, require this useful statistical information about who they are funding.
 Please note it is anonymous and is not part of the application process itself.

-Artists can only apply for a Project Grant within this round – no applications for the Development Programme or Mentoring can be accepted.
+Artists can only apply for a Project Grant within this round – no applications for the Development Programme can be accepted.

 If you have not already done so, you may well find it useful to sign up to our Artists’ mailing list to receive an opportunities & news Newsflash every 2 weeks.